ballerina-platform/ballerina-spec/stdlib/proposals/websubhub/subscription_autoverification.md

 ### `websubhub:Controller` parameter

-Along with the configuration for `websubhub:ServiceConfig` the developer needs to have a way to mark specific subscription/unsubscription as verified.
-For that we need to introduce an optional parameter to the `onSubscription` and `onUnsubscription` remote methods of the `websubhub:Service`.
+In addition to the `websubhub:ServiceConfig` configuration, developers need a mechanism to mark specific subscriptions and unsubscriptions as verified.
+To address this, we are introducing a new Ballerina object type, `websubhub:Controller`.

 ```ballerina
     public type Controller client object {